angiecfoust/deep_learning_challenge/README.md

 Once the data was prepared, I used Keras/TensorFlow to set up a model and define layers.
 From there the model was compiled, trained, evaluated, and finally exported to an HDF5 file.
 Subsequent to creating this nuearl network, three attempts were made to improve the accuracy score manually (i.e. choosing on my own which changes to make to both the data set and the Keras model) before opting to run a Keras Tuner to auto-optimize the model.
 Lastly, I created a final model then compiled, trained, and evaluated the model before exporting to an HDF5 file.
 <br>
 <br>
-## Results
+<h2>Results</h2><br>
 Below is a description and breakdown of the results for each of the included files/neural networks.
 <br>
 <b>Starter_Code</b>: This was the first predictive model; the specifics for preprocessing are listed above in the Process section.
   * Model/Layer details:
     - Activation: Relu, 80 neurons, 43 input dimensions
     - Hidden Layer: Relu, 30 neurons
     - Output Layer: Sigmoid, 1 neuron
     - 100 epochs
 * Results:
   - Accuracy: 0.729329
   - Loss: 0.56